Master Public Speaking with These Tips for Engaging Presentations

 As an introvert, my ability to communicate didn’t come naturally.
 I consider this apparent flaw one of my greatest strengths, as it forced me to learn how to strategically present information.
 This led to a lifelong study of the art of communication.

 Regardless of what you do for a living, your ability to communicate effectively is crucial to your personal and professional success.
-While entire books could be dedicated to this art, I am confident that these few insights will assist you at becoming the master communicator you wish to be.
+While entire books could be dedicated to this art, I am confident that these few insights will assist you in becoming the master communicator you wish to be.

 5 Tips for Better Communication for Designers